 Key Accomplishments and Outcomes of the Veterans and Human Services Levy (2006-2017)

+Served 35,000 people every year since 2012 in a levy-funded service including the services outlined below.

 Funded the creation of 2,056 units of affordable or supportive housing, including units set aside for veterans and for people exiting homelessness.

 Helped an average 800 people annually gain or maintain housing who were experiencing homelessness or at risk of homelessness.